-A glossary of mining and technical terms you may hear being used in relation to Project Martha
+A glossary of mining and technical terms you may hear being used in relation to Correnso and CEPA Backfill

-Backfill

 Material returned underground to fill the stopes (voids) left when ore is removed.
-Some of the backfill at our current Correnso underground mine is surplus material mined during development.
-Backfill can also be sourced from a local quarry and trucked to site before being transported underground.
+Some of the backfill at Correnso will be waste material mined during development.
+Backfill will also be sourced from a local quarry and trucked to site before being mixed with concrete and transported underground.

-Above: A bogger in a drive and another on display in Waihi's main street.
+Above: A bogger in a drive and another on the surface.